JulieMontoya/AdveBuilder/bobajob_st/README.md

 Water pot plant
 ```
 Good, honest, old-fashioned odd jobs for the odd bob.
 Surely nothing can go wrong?
 Nothing on that list sounds dangerous; and in any case, the old cat lady, the nice young family, the shopkeeper and the softly-spoken gentleman with the long, grey hair will be there to show you where to find everything .....

+Bobajob Street was written to test polystate objects and also introduce the ideas of "container" objects and non-player characters.
+It ended up taking a darker turn  ;)